lannyzhujin/AWS_CSA_Feb_2018/README.md

 ## AWS Certified Solution Architecture Exam prepare work space

  > This workspace is my online note book when prepare CSA examinaiton.
+I passed exam in April 2018.
 I am glad if this can help you.
 Hope you can successfully go though the exam too!

 **Good Luck!**